GuilhermeVSS/project_manager_API/README.md

 # HTTP request

-This repositary has a folder named requestExamples, in this folder into the file *request.http* has some examples to how a request should be done.
-I`m using the VSCode Rest Cliente Plugin, if you're not, just use the url.
+This repository has a folder named requestExamples, in this folder into the file *request.http* has some examples to how a request should be done.
+I`m using the VSCode Rest Client Plugin, if you're not, just use the url.

 `
 GET http://urlexample.com/projects HTTP 1.1